thomas-mauran/chess-tui/website/docs/Configuration/intro.md

 # Configuration

 Chess-tui can be configured through the configuration file located at `~/.config/chess-tui/config.toml`.
+Additionally, custom color skins can be configured in `~/.config/chess-tui/skins.json`.
 This section covers all available configuration options.

 ## Command Line Options